Luos-io/Documentation/docs/luos-technology/basics/concept.md

+import { customFields } from "/docusaurus.config.js";
+import Tooltip from "/src/components/Tooltip.js";

 # Concept

 ## What is a Node?

 A node is a physical component (hardware) running Luos and hosting one or several services.
-In a Luos network, nodes are all connected together using <span class="cust_tooltip">Robus<span class="cust_tooltiptext">{{robus_def}}</span></span>, the Luos network manager compatible with most of the existing communication bus.
+In a Luos network, nodes are all connected together using <Tooltip def={customFields.robus_def}>Robus</Tooltip>, the Luos network manager compatible with most of the existing communication bus.

 In other words, **a node is a microcontroller** connected to other microcontrollers running Luos.
 In the Luos philosophy, each node has to carry the necessary programs (services), allowing it to manage its boards and features.